Test Prep SAT Section 1: Critical Reading Exam Questions

 Educated folk tend to present, not argue; and if it was a much educated prospective, there likely wouldn't be confusion.
 Considering much educated "evidence" would pretty much settle the discussion if it is truly evidence.
 This leaves only Choices A and B. Choice A has "tenuous" as a second word, and "weak" doesn't fit the sentence.
 Choice B, "conjecture" and "proven, " is the best choice.

-Post your Comments and Discuss Test Prep SAT Section 1: Critical Reading exam with other Community members:
+Post your Comments and Discuss Test Prep SAT Section 1: Critical Reading exam dumps with other Community members: